djones1040/SALTShaker/docs/index.rst

     SALT is a model of Type Ia supernovae that accounts for spectral variations as
-    a function of shape and color.
+    a function of shape and color (Guy et al.,
+    2007; Guy et al., 2010; Betoule et al., 2014).
 The goal of the SALT3 software is to retrain the SALT model from 2800 to 11,000 Angstroms to make use of izY data from PS1, LSST, and WFIRST.